 Survival Food Series: What To Eat When There Is No Food

 What will you do if your family is starving and there is no food to be found?
-This fear is always in the back of our minds.
-The answer lies in nature.
+This fear is always in the back of our minds, and the answer lies in nature.
 Nature has all that is needed to survive.
 Even if wild game, berries, and plants cannot be found, there are still edible choices to be found.

 Tree Bark

 There are many choices of tree bark that can be eaten.
 In fact, the Native Americans used certain tree barks as dietary supplements.
 Some of the most popular edible choices would be aspen, birch, willow, maple, and pine trees which are very common in cities and forests alike.
-In an article at www.survivaltopics.com, ”the Eastern White Pine tree is high in vitamin C .
-Consuming pine needles or brewing pine needle tea is a great preventative and cure for scurvy caused by lack of vitamin C in the diet.”
+In an article found on the subject, “the Eastern White Pine tree is high in vitamin C. Consuming pine needles or brewing pine needle tea is a great preventative and cure for scurvy caused by lack of vitamin C in the diet.”
 Subsequently, gathering pine cones and roasting them over the fire, will draw out the seeds inside the cones which can be eaten.
 These are very tasty and again rich in Vitamins and nutrients.
 You can also use the cooked seeds to grind into meal for flours.

 In an article from www.essortment.com, other parts of the tree offer nutrition as well.
 The oak trees fruit (the acorn), has been used by American Indians for soup and pudding.
 The nutmeat inside should taste slightly bitter or even sweet.
 If the taste is unpleasantly bitter you can remove the taste by roasting.
-If it is so bitter you can’t stand it, you will have to leach out the tannic acid.
-This is a long complicated process in which you use fresh water for soaking at least overnight.
+If it is so bitter you can’t stand it, you will have to leach out the tannic acid by soaking them in fresh water overnight.
 Also, the oak leaves (if pests are not on it) are edible raw.
 The article also discusses that the maple trees will provide year around food guaranteed.
 The seeds are edible raw or roasted and can be pounded into flour.
 The sap can be obtained in early spring by drilling a hole in the tree.
 This thin sweet sap is filled with nutrients and is moisture giving.

 For the choicest strips of bark, be sure to go for the nutritious, tender inner layer known as the cambium.
 (Eating the outer bark would be no more pleasant than chomping into your bookshelf.)
 If some resin or gum oozes out as you pry off the main course, be sure to lap it up for quick energy.